dogtagpki/pki/docs/installation/Installing_TKS_with_HSM.md

 --------

-This page describes the process to install a TKS subsystem where the keys of the system certificates will be stored in HSM.
+This page describes the process to install a TKS subsystem where the system certificates and their keys will be stored in HSM.

 TKS Subsystem Installation
 --------------------------